-As a science, the subject matter of this course is founded on systematic inquiry; knowledge and understanding of human biology has been gained by scientific research.
+As a science, the subject matter of the Human Biology General course is founded on systematic inquiry.
+Knowledge and understanding of human biology have been gained by scientific research.
 However, this knowledge is far from complete and is being modified and expanded as new discoveries and advancements are made.
 Students develop their understanding of the cumulative and evolving nature of scientific knowledge and the ways in which such knowledge is obtained through scientific investigations.
 They learn to think critically, to evaluate evidence, to solve problems, and to communicate understandings in scientific ways.